-The work of PhD students is fully integrated into the work of academics in the schools.
+The work of PhD students is fully integrated into the work of academics in the faculties/institutes.
 Not only will you be invited to partake in seminar programmes, full-time students will also be part of school research clusters so that they can obtain wider experience of university research outside their supervisory team.

 Part-time and professional doctorate students can also take part in these activities as guided by the supervisors.

 Having the PGR room made the transition into my PhD feel really natural.
 Being surrounded by other PhD students creates a safe and enjoyable environment, where everyone is willing to share experiences and learn from each other.
 Doing a PhD can be quite isolating, but having a central base for students to go eliminates that feeling; it allows like-minded people to socialise, discuss ideas, and normalise any challenges they may be facing.